Jump to:

 Inspection

-Inspect for valgus deformity in heel (Figure 3b), collapse of the medial longitudinal arch, and forefoot abduction.
-Clinicians should look for the ‘Too many toes sign’ (more than 1 or 2 toes are visible on lateral border of foot when clinicians view patient from behind) (Figure 3d) which simply indicates forefoot abduction, not the entire pronation deformity of the foot.10 Clinicians should ensure the patellae face forward to avoid false positive results.10 Assess whether the pes planus is rigid or flexible by inspection of the medial longitudinal arch while weight-bearing and non weight-bearing.
-It is also prudent to assess the patient’s footwear to inspect the wear pattern as pes planus often has a posteromedial heel wear pattern rather than posterolateral heel.
+Inspect for valgus deformity of the heel (Figure 3b), collapse of the medial longitudinal arch, and forefoot abduction.
+The ‘Too many toes sign’ (more than 1 or 2 toes visible on lateral border of foot when viewed from behind) (Figure 3d) indicates forefoot abduction, though not the entire pronation deformity of the foot.8 Clinicians should ensure the patellae face forward to avoid false positive results.8 Assess whether the pes planus is rigid or flexible by inspection of the medial longitudinal arch while weight-bearing and non weight-bearing.
+Footwear should be examined for wear patterns, as pes planus often has posteromedial heel wear.

 Figure 3